 - Fixed deductions refer to things like monthly repayments for a rail season ticket or union dues.
 An employer does not have to detail these deductions on the payslip, but a separate statement detailing any deductions, must be provided at least once a year.

-What other information might I see on my payslip?
+What other information might I see on my salary payslip?

 Many employees will include other information which they are not required, by law, to show.

-- Payroll number.
-Most companies use payroll numbers to identify employees on the payroll.
-This number is unique to you and is sometimes known as your employee number or staff ID.
-The payroll number will identify employees and their corresponding salaries and area of employment.
+- Payroll number/ Staff ID/ Employee number.
+Most companies use unique numbers to identify employees on the payroll.
+This number, sometimes known as a payroll number, staff ID or employee number may be on a payslip in order to identify employees and their corresponding salaries and area of employment.

 - Pay method.
 This will detail how you are going to be paid – for example, by BACS.